 - Water as required

-Place two tbsp of paratha stuffing and bring the edges together in the center and pinch them together to seal it.
+- Place two tablespoon of paratha stuffing and bring the edges together in the center and pinch them together to seal it.